Rapptz/discord.py/docs/api.rst

 .. function:: on_guild_settings_update(before, after)

-    Called when a :class:`.Guild`'s :class:`GuildSettings` updates, for example:
+    Called when a :class:`.Guild` :class:`GuildSettings` updates, for example:

     - Muted guild or channel
     - Changed notification settings